 Freelance writer, photographer, and videographer, Ronda, resides in far, far western North Carolina.
 She has been an instructor for the Community Folklife Documentation Institute/NC Folklife Institute; and as Project Consultant for the Mountain Work: A Social Commentary documentary, partially funded by a grant from the NC Humanities Council.
 Samples of her photography and videography can be seen at www.rondabirtha.com.

-For the past five years, historian David has been NC Food’s primary blogger.
+For its first five years, historian David has been NC Food’s primary blogger.
 Topics for his posts have ranged across the state and across cultures.
 David has written about liver mush in Kernersville, pickled hot sausages in Comfort, and churros rellanos at Durham’s Green Flea Market.
 He’s introduced readers to restaurants, markets, and interesting food customs from Murphy to Manteo.

 Jefferson Currie II